AI Providers

 Performance Considerations

-- Desktop/Laptop: Good performance via CPU WASM inference
+- Desktop/Laptop with a GPU: Good performance via WebGPU inference

 - Speed: 2-20 tokens/second depending on device and model size